Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Concrete Mixer Accident Accidents in Dallas
+Concrete Mixer Accident Cases in Dallas

-High-risk accident areas in Dallas include I-35E and I-30 (Mixmaster) interchange, I-635 (LBJ Freeway) corridor, US-75 (Central Expressway) through North Dallas, I-30 through East Dallas, Stemmons Freeway (I-35E) near the Design District.
-If you have been injured in a concrete mixer accident accident near any of these locations, our attorneys can help.
+High-risk areas in Dallas include I-35E and I-30 (Mixmaster) interchange, I-635 (LBJ Freeway) corridor, US-75 (Central Expressway) through North Dallas, I-30 through East Dallas, Stemmons Freeway (I-35E) near the Design District.
+If you have been injured near any of these locations, our attorneys can help.

 • Dallas County consistently ranks among the top counties in Texas for traffic fatalities, with over 200 fatalities in recent years